alahirajeffrey/alahirajeffrey/README.md

 ### Goals for 2022

-My major goals for 2022 include
+My major goals for 2022 in no particular order include
 - learning react and writing the frontend for my backend projects
 - completing a few more certificate on [freecodecamp](https://www.freecodecamp.org/learn)
 - learning about web3 as well as learning to write smart contracts with solidity
 - completing my masters programme abd if possible enrolling for my doctorate degree
 - starting and completing the zuri internship programme
+- writing cleaner and more efficient code
+- writing better tests
+- learning CI/CD

 ### Stats
 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=alahirajeffrey)](https://github.com/anuraghazra/github-readme-stats)